How to Write SOAP Notes in Physical Therapy: SOAP Note Meaning, Tips and Examples

 • Personal Goals: Understanding the patient's goals helps in setting realistic and meaningful treatment objectives.
 A patient might state, "I want to return to playing basketball within the next six months."

-• Medical History: Relevant past medical events, surgeries, or treatments are documented to provide context for the current condition.
+• Past Medical History: Relevant past medical events, surgeries, or treatments are documented to provide context for the current condition.
 For example, "I had knee surgery in 2018 and have experienced intermittent swelling since then."

 Accurate collection of this information is vital for creating a personalized treatment plan that aligns with the patient's needs and expectations.